linuxaustralia/linuxconfau-change-discussions/miniconfs.md

 In the past miniconf organisers have bought tickets for their speakers who couldn't otherwise attend.

+Main conference organisers in the past have also waived tickets for miniconf speakers or created extremely discounted miniconf-only tickets creating more work for main conference.

 ### Missing Deadlines

 LCA has a large number of support features to enable better attendance, these all have deadlines to make use of them.